thijssmudde/Meteor-Bitcoin-RPC/Readme.md

 ## Requirements

-1- Create an settings.json file in your Meteor project.
+1- Create a settings.json file in your Meteor project.

 ```
 meteor run --settings settings.json